 Temperature: Getting too cold or too hot is a common show-stopper for canyoneers from Maine to Hawaii.
 If you know that you are prone to hypothermia or hyperthermia, plan and act accordingly.
-Don’t stay in the water if you find it very cold, and bring a rashguard or even a wetsuit top or wetsuit if you know you get too cold too quickly in chilly water.
+Don’t stay in the water if you find it very cold, and bring a rash guard or even a wetsuit top or wetsuit if you know you are sensitive to chilly water.
 Drink plenty of water and cool off in the pools if you’re feeling too warm.
-Eat a good breakfast and hydrate yourself before your tour.
+Eat a good breakfast/lunch and hydrate yourself before your tour.
 Bring towels and a dry change of clothing with you so that you can return in comfort after a day in the water and/or rain.

 Rockfall: Rocks can and do move about in the water, especially when water levels rise rapidly.
 They can also be loosened on dry land by a number of factors, including climate.
 In this case, we don’t recommend “using your head.”
 Helmets save lives, and that’s why everyone wears a helmet, every day we go out, for the duration of the tour.
 No exceptions.
 Listen to your guides always, who will be watching for loose debris.
 Lean into the slope and look down (not up) if you hear someone yell, “Rock!”

-The Road to Hana: While we don’t drive you all the way to Hana from the pickup location, we do take the infamous Road to Hana about halfway there.
-It’s about an hour from the pickup location in Central Maui to the rappelling site, and so if you are prone to car sickness, please do let us know in advance.
-There are a few measures we can take to make sure that you’re comfortable at the beginning and end of your epic tour.
+The Road to Hana: While you don’t drive all the way to Hana to reach the activity location, you do take the infamous Road to Hana about halfway there.
+It’s about an hour from Central Maui to the rappelling site, and so if you are prone to car sickness, please be prepared.

 There are other hazards associated with canyoneering in general, but there are some that simply won’t apply to you on a Rappel Maui tour.

-Hunters and Land Owners: Since we rappel with permission in a privately-owned valley, we don’t have to worry about angry farmers, ranchers, or Dick Cheney.
+Hunters and Land Owners: Since we rappel with permission in a privately-owned valley, we don’t have to worry about angry farmers, ranchers or hunters.

 Wildlife: The birds mind their own business, and the freshwater fish are so tiny, you need a little net to catch them.
 There are chickens and ducks nearby that belong to the arboretum, but they’re more like pets.
 There are no snakes, bears, wolves or coyotes.
 Further, Hawaii is a rabies-free state.